Rocket Money Alternative

 Still strong on subscriptions

-Shelter can still surface zombie subscriptions and recurring charges, but it prioritizes the ones that actually affect breathing room first.
+Shelter can surface zombie subscriptions and recurring charges, guide you through cancellation review, and in some cases provide negotiation scripts, but it prioritizes the ones that actually affect breathing room first.

 Built for overdraft prevention